ifis-tu-bs/pyKE/README.md

 ## Notes

 The original fork consists of a C++ library which is compiled once you use the project.
-Please note, that the compilation is only supported on **UNIX-based systems**.
-In the future the C++ library should be replaced by a python library.
+Please note that the compilation is only supported on **UNIX-based systems**.
+Maybe this is changed in future versions.